DevoInc/python-utils/docs/faker/batch.md

 The batch mode allows to generate events between two arbitrary dates as fast as possible.
-The events will be dumped to the standard output and then you can redirect it to a file or somewhere else
+The events will be dumped to the standard output and then you can redirect it to a file or somewhere else.

+You can generate raw or normal data, and when you have the file send with devo-sdk using the normal mode, or the raw mode.
+For this type of documents, when you want to generate much amount of data, the mor usefull is generate raw data and send it with raw mode in devo-sdk

 First we want to take the sample events and create a template from them.
 For example, if we have these sample events: